dv-net/dv-merchant/README.md

 **© 2025 DV.net** • [DV Technologies Ltd.](https://dv.net)

-*Сделано с ❤️ для криптосообщества*
+*Built with ❤️ for the crypto community*

 </div>